 What is the model of Meerut Metro?

-The Meerut Metro project is an urban mass transport system, which has been under construction since 8th March 2019 when Prime Minister Narendra Modi marked the project’s initiation with the foundation stone.
+The Meerut Metro project is an urban mass transit system that has been under construction since 8th March 2019, when Prime Minister Narendra Modi laid the foundation stone for the project.

-It will serve the Meerut City in Uttar Pradesh, India.
-It is being built in two phases, the first phase is from Partapur to Modipuram (13 Stations) and the second phase is from Shradhapuri Phase II to Jagriti Vihar (12 Stations).
+It will serve Meerut City in Uttar Pradesh, India.
+It is being built in two phases: the first from Meerut South to Modipuram (13 Stations) and the second from Shradhapuri Phase II to Jagriti Vihar (12 Stations).

 -